chandokmayank7777-code/atliq-hardware-business-insights-360/README.md

 📁 **Dashboard Views & Insights**

-📊 Power BI Dashboard – Views & Insights

-🏠 1.
-Home View
+## 🏠 Home View

-Landing page for navigating all business views using bookmarks and interactive buttons.
-Includes report overview, navigation menu, and quick access to Info & Support pages.
+**Purpose:**
+Serve as the central navigation page for accessing all dashboard modules.

+**Features:**
+- Interactive navigation buttons for all dashboard views
+- Bookmark-based report navigation
+- Quick access to Info and Support pages
+- Clean and user-friendly landing interface
+ ---
 ## 💰 Finance View

 **Purpose:**